hapijs/hapi/API.md

 ### <a name="server.decoder()" /> `server.decoder(encoding, decoder)`

-Registers a custom content decoding compressor to extend the built-in support for `'gzip'` and '`deflate`' where:
+Registers a custom content decoding compressor to extend the built-in support where:

 - `encoding` - the decoder name string.